-Are you between the ages of 9-17 years old, and looking to get on stage and have fun this summer?
-Join Opera Camp (July 15-August 3).
+Are you between the ages of 9 and 17 years old, and looking to get on stage and have fun this summer?

-Everyone is welcome, no matter how much experience you have – you just have to want to perform.
+Join Opera Camp and find your voice.
+Everyone is welcome, no matter how much experience you have (or don't have).
+You just have to want to perform.

 Art has the power to connect us all and turn strangers into family.
 Opera Camp is the place to meet people who love the arts as much as you do.
 Find your tribe with us this summer.